 The goal of NREL's distribution integration research is to tackle the challenges facing the widespread integration of distributed energy resources while maintaining the safe, efficient, and cost-effective operation of the distribution system.

-NREL's research on the integration of distributed energy resources began more than a decade ago and has included numerous high-impact projects.
-These projects have spanned the research spectrum from comprehensive projects in which we partnered with utilities to develop best practices for the integration of high levels of PV, to developing technical screening methods to “fast track” the interconnection of distributed energy resources, to evaluating the value of energy storage systems in the distribution system.
+NREL's research on the integration of distributed energy resources, such as PV, began more than a decade ago and has included numerous high-impact projects.
+These projects have spanned the research spectrum from comprehensive projects in which we partnered with utilities to develop best practices for solar integration, to developing technical screening methods to “fast track” the interconnection of distributed energy resources, to evaluating the value of energy storage systems in the distribution system.

 This project addresses the use of high penetrations of PV in islanded microgrids to increase overall system efficiency, decrease fuel costs, and maintain resiliency of the overall system.
 A real microgrid scenario with a high penetration of PV is being tested in NREL's Energy Systems Integration Facility.
 Multiple control cases for firming PV using storage tested.